pizlonator/fil-c/invisicaps_by_example.md

 The *semantic origin* is the place in the code that initiated the memory access that led to the safety check.
 Fil-C hoists checks so long as doing so doesn't break the program.
 The *check scheduled at* tells you where the check was hoisted to.

+# Pointers Passed To Syscalls

+    #include <string.h>
+    #include <unistd.h>

+    int main()
+    {
+        write(1, "hello\n", strlen("hello\n"));
+        return 0;
+    }

+This simple program just prints:

+    hello

+But what if we pass a bad pointer to `write`?

+    #include <string.h>
+    #include <unistd.h>

+    int main()
+    {
+        write(1, "hello\n" - 100, strlen("hello\n"));
+        return 0;
+    }

+Now we get:

+    filc safety error: cannot read pointer with ptr < lower (ptr = 0x61326de8ccec,0x61326de8cd50,0x61326de8cd58,global,readonly).
+        <runtime>: zsys_write
+        src/unistd/write.c:7:9: write
+        test19.c:6:5: main
+        src/env/__libc_start_main.c:79:7: __libc_start_main
+        <runtime>: start_program
+    [614516] filc panic: thwarted a futile attempt to violate memory safety.
+    Trace/breakpoint trap (core dumped)

+Fil-C's lowest level API is the syscall layer it exposes to libc (Fil-C uses musl as its libc).
+Fil-C's syscall implementation enforces memory safety.
+Here, the `zsys_write` function in the runtime is failing because we passed an out-of-bounds pointer.

+Here's another example:

+    #include <string.h>
+    #include <unistd.h>

+    int main()
+    {
+        write(1, "hello\n", 100);
+        return 0;
+    }

+This also fails:

+    filc safety error: cannot read 100 bytes when upper - ptr = 8 (ptr = 0x55c0cffe2d50,0x55c0cffe2d50,0x55c0cffe2d58,global,readonly).
+        <runtime>: zsys_write
+        src/unistd/write.c:7:9: write
+        test20.c:6:5: main
+        src/env/__libc_start_main.c:79:7: __libc_start_main
+        <runtime>: start_program
+    [614640] filc panic: thwarted a futile attempt to violate memory safety.
+    Trace/breakpoint trap (core dumped)

+Note that Fil-C capabilities always have a multiple of 8 bytes in them, so the string constant's size is a full 8 bytes.
+But, the program is trying `write` 100 bytes, so this fails.

+Fil-C provides wrappers for most of the syscalls that Linux provides (the goal is to wrap all of them, except a few that are not memory safe).
+Fil-C checks that any pointers passed to syscalls have the right capability for what the syscall will do to that pointer.
+Fil-C disallows syscalls that would break memory safety entirely (like `vfork`).

 # Pointers In Memory

     #include <stdfil.h>